GiantSpaceRobot/FindFungi/README.md

 * Download all of the scripts from GitHub/GiantSpaceRobot and move to a directory (/your/directory/scripts).
 You may need to give these scripts more permissions (e.g. chmod 755 *).
-* Change the absolute paths of skewer, kraken, blast, the shell and python scripts to reflect your environment, or add these tools and scripts to you $PATH.
+* In the FindFungi-v0.23.3 script, change the absolute paths of skewer, kraken, blast, the shell and python scripts to reflect your environment, or add these tools and scripts to you $PATH.
+You will also need to edit the LowestCommonAncestor.sh script to include the path to the downloaded scripts.
 * NOTE: It may be necessary for you to include the absolute paths for all of the scripts and tools within the FindFungi-0.23.sh master script, depending on the cluster node preferences (e.g. executing 'python' actually calls the node's version of python, not yours).